 Here’s the link:

-The underlying map is a little different than other versions I’ve seen (I’ve seen six or seven versions so far).
+The underlying Bureau of Lands and Mines lot-map (cadastral) images of the Colony are a little different than other versions I’ve seen (I’ve seen six or seven versions so far).

 When you zoom in to the map, you can see the modern subdivisions.
 You can change the map to reveal aerial photos (these are different photos than on Google Maps) instead of the old maps..

 Click on the yellow grant reference points to see the lot number, date of the grant and a full name.
 The grant number can be cross-referenced with the “Index to New Brunswick Land Grants, 1784 – 1997 (RS686)” at PANB: https://archives.gnb.ca/Search/RS686/Introduction.aspx?culture=en-CA. Click on “Search Page” link to enter the grants database.

 Here is a screen shot (older version of viewer) showing a zoomed-in view of just the Colony area.
 All of New Brunswick is included on the map: